AbhiXverse/Solidity-journey/Day 11/Solidity Notes.md

     - Similar to bytes, but cannot be accessed by index or modified
     - means e.g:
         - A string is used to store text (like name, message etc )
-        - It's similar to bytes, but you cannot access or change individual character
+        - It's similar to bytes, but you cannot access or change individual characters using an index like mystring[0]
+        - e.g: